rloth/passbolt_docker_debian/README.md

 Behavior
 --------
 By default the container will create a new database and use it to install passbolt.
+The database is used from within the container, but appears in the `data/` directory.
 However, in case an external database is provided in the settings, it will try to use it.
 A few consideration :
 - There should be a valid username, password and database on the mysql server.